PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 ### 2.2.
 LWTools

 Once you have installed Python, open your command prompt to install the tool.
 To open the command prompt, press the keys Windows + R, then type "cmd" and press Enter.
-Here, put the following command :
+In your command prompt, put the following command :

 ```bash
 pip install LWTools